codeitliveofficial/template-nextjs-groq-ai-content-gen-sum/README.md

 This repository is part of a YouTube tutorial series where we build this AI content generator and summarizer from scratch.

 **🔗 Watch the full tutorial:** [Your YouTube Video Link Here]

-In the tutorial, we cover:

-- Setting up the Next.js project
-- Integrating Groq API
-- Building the UI components
-- Implementing AI features
-- Deployment strategies

 ## 📞 Support